RUTHRAN-SEC/Mini-BlueTeam-Projects/Readme.md

 ## Projects In This Repo

-### 1. Caesar Cipher Decoder (Frequency Analysis)
+### 1. Caesar Cipher Encrptor

-Implements classical cryptanalysis using frequency distribution to automatically break Caesar cipher encrypted text.
+Basic Encrytion method that shows how insecure it is in modern System.

 Concepts covered:

-* Substitution ciphers
+* Caesar ciphers
-* Frequency analysis
+* Password Encrytion
 * Basic cryptography principles

 ---